robey/bitbottle/docs/format.md

 1. type field (2 bits: 00=end, 01=data, 10=container, 11=reserved)
 2. is this the last chunk?
 (1 bit, 1 = yes)

 For type=01, zint size follows.
-Byte 00 is the end of an "unknown length" stream of data blocks.
+Byte 00 is the end of a stream of data blocks.

 ## Magic header